Leavenworth, Washington

 Even if not authentic and a bit kitschy, Leavenworth is still a beautiful, unique (at least in the Northwest), and charming small town that many people adore.
 Its mimicry of Bavarian culture has been very successful in attracting tourists, and today the town is again thriving.
 The town is crowded with tourists on summer and fall weekends, and accommodations are often booked up months in advance.

 The immensely popular Oktoberfest has been tremendously successful in bringing tourists (and their money) to the town every fall.
-Its popularity, though, has brought with it alcohol-related and other problems that led the town to consider making changes to the festival.
-The 2021 festival was cancelled due to the Covid-19 pandemic, and the town leaders rejected the proposal of the festival’s organizers for the 2022 festival.
-That led the festival organizers to move the 2022 Leavenworth Oktoberfest to nearby Wenatchee.
-However, the City of Leavenworth decided to retain a smaller, more spread out and more family friendly celebration (being called Oktoberfest 2022) on the same three weekends as the festival in Wenatchee.
-Confusingly, the two concurrent festivals are being run by different organizations, the Leavenworth Oktoberfest is not taking place in Leavenworth, and the Oktoberfest that is taking place in Leavenworth is not called the Leavenworth Oktoberfest.
-But that just means we now have a two for one opportunity to experience something akin to an authentic Bavarian festival.
+Its popularity, though, brought with it alcohol-related and other problems that led the town to consider making changes to the festival.
+The 2021 festival was cancelled due to the Covid-19 pandemic, and the town leaders rejected the proposal of the festival’s organizers (Projekt Bayern) for the 2022 festival.
+That led Projekt Bayern to move the official 2022 Leavenworth Oktoberfest to nearby Wenatchee.
+However, the City of Leavenworth decided to retain a smaller, more spread out and more family friendly celebration (called Oktoberfest 2022).
+The competing festivals led to more than a little confusion, but Projekt Bayern is not putting on an event in 2024, so (for now) we are back to having only one Leavenworth Oktoberfest.
+Go to the festival’s website for more information about this year’s festival.

 There’s more to Leavenworth than Oktoberfest and all the faux Bavarian trappings, too.
 Leavenworth is located in a spectacular natural setting, and that by itself is reason enough to visit.
 Leavenworth has become a year round outdoor recreational mecca.
 Spring, summer, and fall offer abundant hiking, camping, fishing, rock climbing, mountain biking, whitewater rafting, and wildlife viewing opportunities.
 Winter brings Nordic and alpine skiing, snowshoeing, ice skating, sleigh riding, tubing and sledding, snowmobiling, dog sledding and even ice climbing opportunities for the outdoor enthusiast.

 To really experience what Leavenworth is all about, you need to spend more than just a day there.
 Leavenworth is a little off the beaten path, about 130 miles east of Seattle on US Hwy 2, but it is worth an extended visit, at least once.
-Many people, though, find themselves returning again and again, my wife and I among them.
+Many people, though, find themselves returning again and again.
 And if you choose to visit Leavenworth, consider also visiting the fjord-like 50 mile long Lake Chelan about 50 miles north of Leavenworth.

 For much more information on Leavenworth, Washington, the Two Wandering Soles Leavenworth blog post has a ton of info on the town and the area’s recreational opportunities.
-(The site doesn’t appear to have been updated recently, so some of the information may be out of date, but there’s so much there that it’s well worth checking out.)

 All photos © Alan K. Lee